 If not, why can't they distinguish between you and the others?

-My path to acquiring that knowledge is surveys.
+My path to acquiring that knowledge is through surveys.
 Qualitative as well as quantitative.
 Depending on the context.
 But you can probably also find other data sources, such as behavioral data.

 You may be surprised to see the results of your surveys.
 Let me share four lessons I have learned.
 What these lessons have in common is that they remind me of well-known biases from behavioral research.

 A customer may have become a customer because she saw a nice advertisement about your sustainable products.
 However, this is often not what makes the customer stay.
 The relationship is now established.
 Experience gained.
 She knows what she has.
 She doesn't know what she will get from switching.
 In behavioral science, we talk about “loss aversion.”
 In everyday speech: better a small fish than an empty dish.
 It is said to be one of the strongest biases we have as humans.
-Evolution has designed us to be reluctant to take risk (e.g., switching to a competitor) because it increases the likelihood of survival.
+Evolution has designed us to be reluctant to take risks (e.g., switching to a competitor) because it increases the likelihood of survival.

 What might this mean in practice: That marketing might consider different communication to potential versus existing customers?